 Barcelona

 Impressive architecture and hip restaurants meet a sunny Spanish climate and beautiful beaches.
 This has transformed Barcelona, in just a few decades, from a rough port city into one of Europe's — if not the world's — premier destinations.
-Stroll along La Rambla and Passeig de Gràcia, admire Gaudí's masterpieces, visit the colourful Market of La Boqueria, lose yourself in the Gothic Quarter, bask in the sun at Barceloneta beach, and discover some of the city's vibrant late-night haunts while you're at it.Hitta resa
+Stroll along La Rambla and Passeig de Gràcia, admire Gaudí's masterpieces, lose yourself in the Gothic Quarter, bask in the sun at Barceloneta beach, and discover some of the city's vibrant late-night haunts while you're at it.Hitta resa

 Hop on the Barcelona City Tour Bus and discover all the highlights that make this Mediterranean city so special.
-From the modernist buildings and the great cuisine to the Olympic city and the Mediterranean sea: it's all Barcelona!
-The air-conditioned double-decker open coaches travel all around the city, stopping at the most famous attractions including the Sagrada Familia and the Arc du Triomf.
+From the modernist buildings and the great cuisine to the Olympic City and the Mediterranean Sea: it's all Barcelona.
+The air-conditioned double-decker open coaches travel all around the city, stopping at the most famous attractions including the Sagrada Familia and the Arc de Triomf.
 There is a multilingual audio guide system and individual headphones as well as free Wi-Fi onboard.
 Hop on or off wherever you choose from one route to another.
-Because it can be very busy at the ticket offices, buy your ticket online now and hop on at the location of your choice!
+Because it can be very busy at the ticket offices, buy your ticket online now and hop on at the location of your choice.

 When in Spain, why not take the opportunity to learn how to cook authentic Spanish food in a relaxed and fun atmosphere?
 Join this cooking class where you'll learn how to make Spanish tapas, traditional paella, and sangria with a Barcelona chef, while you get the chance to meet new friends from around the world.